 Authorised for sale for Russia and CIS countries only

-Product page on our russian website
+Product page on our

 ABRAM LVOVICH STASEVICH AND HIS TRANSCRIPTION OF DMITRI SHOSTAKOVICH'S EIGHTH QUARTET